 ggbiplot: let's give it the

 labels.
-This will name each point with the name of the
+This will name each point with the name of the car in question:

 Now you can see which cars are similar to one another.
 For example, the Maserati Bora, Ferrari Dino and Ford Pantera L all cluster together at the top.
 This makes sense, as all of these are sports cars.